ADS-B in Europe

 Get Equipped but Keep a Good Look Out!

-As ADS-B experts, Trig Avionics played a key role in Project EVA in 2016.
+Trig Avionics played a key role in Project EVA.
 This was a European Union backed, NATS-led technology demonstration project and involved real-world flight trials using ADS-B equipment.
 The objective was to demonstrate the use of ADS-B technology in various aircraft types and flight confliction scenarios.